SourcePot/datapool/README.md

 5. Refresh the webpage.
 This will create an initial admin user account.
 The user credentials of this account can be found in **../setup/User/initAdminAccount.json**.
 With the credentials from this file you should be able the login for the first time.

 ## Initial adjustments
 The file **../setup/HTMLbuilder/init.json** contains some important web page settings, e.g. the webmaster email address (the key is ***emailWebmaster***).
 You should update this email address as soon as this file is created.
 The webmaster email address will be used to create the initial admin account.
-You can trigger the creation of a new admin account by deleting all admin entries from the user database table.# Motivation
+You can trigger the creation of a new admin account by deleting all admin entries from the user database table.
-In some way this software package is a result of desperation.